Umesh590/Finance-Management-App/README.md

 📖 About The Project
 ---

-Finance Management Application is a modern, responsive, and user-friendly Expense Tracker Web App built using React, Vite, Context API, and TailwindCSS.
+**Finance Management Application** is a modern, **responsive, and user-friendly** Expense Tracker Web App built using **React, Vite, Context API, and TailwindCSS**.
-It allows users to add, edit, delete, filter, and visualize expenses using interactive charts.
+It allows users to **add, edit, delete, filter, and visualize expenses using interactive charts**.
-All data is stored in LocalStorage, ensuring persistence even after page refresh.
+All data is **stored in LocalStorage**, ensuring persistence even after page refresh.

 This project focuses on speed, simplicity, and clean UI, making it perfect for portfolio and real-world use.
 <hr/>